powerhouse-inc/switchboard/api/README.md

 ### Environment variables

-Some environment variables are pre-configured for development.
-You can copy them over to your `.env` file by running `cp developer.env .env`
+Note: you can set environment variables directly or define them in the `api/.env` file.
+Default values for developement can be found in `developer.env` file, to copy them, run: `cp developer.env .env`

 - `DATABASE_URL` (required): path to the database file
+    - Note: in order to use postgres, one have to 1) provide valid postgres url here 2) edit the primsa schema (eg: `sed --in-place 's/sqlite/postgresql/g' ../prisma/schema.prisma`)
 - `JWT_SECRET` (required): server's jwt secret
 - `PORT` (optional, default `3001`): port on which the server will run
 - `API_ORIGIN` (optional, default `http://0.0.0.0:${PORT}`): the URL at which the API is running. it's important to provide this variable in production since it influences the message signed during authorization